Unity-Technologies/obstacle-tower-env/README.md

 | K | Rotate camera left. |
 | L | Rotate camera right. |
 | Space | Character jump. |

+### Training a Dopamine Rainbow agent on GCP

+If you are interested in training an agent using Google's Doapmine framework and/or Google Cloud Platform, see our guide [here](./examples/gcp_training.md).